tomsyd/test_juin2016/README.md

 Bonus exercise 1: match serach with bookings:
 ---------------------------------------------

 First step: reduce the bookings file as small as possible.
-We will just keep thos columns useful for the search identification:
+We will just keep those columns which will be useful for the search identification:

 * pos_oid: to identify the point of sales office id
 * dep_port: origin